speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-11-20-[OS] Virtual Memory.md

 ## Thrashing Diagram

 - Why does demand paging work?
-  - Locality model: Program references cluster in localities
+  - Locality model: Program references cluster(집합) in localities
+    - goto를 사용하면 locality를 위배하기 쉬움
   - Locality is set of pages actively being used together
   - Once start referring to page within a locality, will continue to refer them for some time
   - Process migrates from one locality to another.
     - Once locality is exited (stop referring pages in locality), those pages will be referred to in frequently (in near future)
-  - Localities may overlap.
+  - Localities may **overlap**.
 - Why does thrashing occur?
-  - ∑size of locality > total memory size
+  - ∑ size of locality > total memory size
     - Limit effects by using local or priority page replacement